TortugaAtlas/4chan-Image-Thread-Downloader/README.md

-toss the gui it into pyinstall for an exe
+toss the gui into pyinstall for an exe